mmasden/canonicalpoly/README.md

 ```setup
 pip install -r requirements.txt
 ```
+If this conflicts with system properties, you may instead install the following in Python 3.9:

+* pytorch 1.11 by following the instructions [here](https://pytorch.org/get-started/locally/)
+* matplotlib,
+* jupyter-notebook, and
+* numpy

+The sample code is currently configured to run without requiring GPU support.

 For obtaining the topological decomposition of input space, we use Sage 9.0, with installation instructions provided [here](https://doc.sagemath.org/html/en/installation/index.html).
 No additional requirements are necessary.